-A validated document of immunization, which has been issued by a public health clinic or one signed by a licensed physician\, must include the following.
+A validated document of immunization, which has been issued by a public health clinic or one signed by a licensed physician, must include the following.

-Polio 3 doses with one dose on or after the 4th birthday DTP/DtaP For 6th grade: 4 doses with one dose on or after the 4th birthday.
-For 7th - 12th grades: 3 doses with 1 dose on or after the 4th birthday.
+Polio 3 doses with one dose on or after the 4th birthday DTP/DtaP For 6th - 12th grades: 3 doses with 1 dose on or after the 4th birthday.
 TDAP booster 1 dose for 7th-12th graders; booster needed every 10 years MMR (Measles, Mumps, Rubella) 2 doses; 1st dose on or after the 1st birthday Hepatitis B 3 doses Varicella (chicken Pox) 2 doses; with 1st dose on or after the 1st birthday or parent/physician statement of chicken pox illness Quadrivalent Meningococcal For 7th-12th grades; 1 dose on or after 10th birthday Hepatitis A 6th-12th grades; 2 doses, 1st dose on or after 1st birthday

-Proof of DT booster and/or second measles vaccine must be presented to the school nurse at the beginning of the semester in which they are due.
+Proof of DT booster vaccine must be presented to the school nurse at the beginning of the semester in which it is due.
 Parents and students will be notified when vaccines are due.